brownplt/pyret.org/src/pyret-code/index.md

 > good.
 Research doesn't have to be good, but it has to be new.

 For us, design is essential; research is optional.
-We actively dogfood Pyret both as teachers — actively teaching with it — and as programmers — actively building things with it — which gives us ongoing feedback about its points of friction.
-Where necessary we have done and will continue to do research, but publishing it — rather than putting it to work educationally — will continue to take a back seat.
+We actively dogfood Pyret both as teachers (actively teaching with it) and as programmers (actively building things with it), which gives us ongoing feedback about its points of friction.
+Where necessary we have done and will continue to do research, but publishing academic papers about it — rather than putting it to work educationally — will continue to take a back seat.

 ### What next?